ravgotrasahil/ravgotrasahil-github.io/teaching/r/titanic/titanic_permtest.md

 connection between sex and survival status is explicitly broken -- the relative risk almost never falls outside the interval (0.85, 1.15).
 This is pretty convincing evidence that the actual value we observed (about
-3) could not have arised due to chance.
+3) could not have arisen due to chance.

 ### Using other statistics in the permutation test

-One nice feature of the permutation test is that we can any measure of association we want.
+One nice feature of the permutation test is that we can use any measure of association we want.
 For example, we might prefer to use the [odds ratio](http://en.wikipedia.org/wiki/Odds_ratio) rather than the relative risk.
 Let's recall our table of proportions: